liu-nlp/dl4nlp/project.md

 In a Zoom session on May 25 or 26, each project idea will be presented in a 5-minute talk.

 In your talk, the most important thing is to describe the task that you will work on.
-You may add a couple of examples to make the task a bit more understandable to someone who might have never heard about it before.
+You may add a couple of examples to make the task a bit more understandable to someone who has never heard about it before.
 In addition, if you have found a dataset, you may want to mention a few details about it.

 # The report